rancher/rancher/README.md

 ## Source Code

 This repo is a meta-repo used for packaging.
 The source code for Rancher is in other repos in the rancherio organization.
-The majority of the code is in https://github.com/rancherio/cattle.
+The majority of the code is in https://github.com/rancher/cattle.

 ## Support, Discussion, and Community
-If you need any help with Rancher or RancherOS, please join us at either our [rancherio Google Groups](https://groups.google.com/forum/#!forum/rancherio) or [#rancher IRC channel](http://webchat.freenode.net/?channels=rancher) where most of our team hangs out at.
+If you need any help with Rancher or RancherOS, please join us at either our [Rancher forums](http://forums.rancher.com/) or [#rancher IRC channel](http://webchat.freenode.net/?channels=rancher) where most of our team hangs out at.

-Please submit any **Rancher** bugs, issues, and feature requests to [rancherio/rancher](//github.com/rancherio/rancher/issues).
+Please submit any **Rancher** bugs, issues, and feature requests to [rancher/rancher](//github.com/rancher/rancher/issues).

-Please submit any **RancherOS** bugs, issues, and feature requests to [rancherio/os](//github.com/rancherio/os/issues).
+Please submit any **RancherOS** bugs, issues, and feature requests to [rancherio/os](//github.com/rancher/os/issues).

 #License
 Copyright (c) 2014-2015 [Rancher Labs, Inc.](http://rancher.com)